EDWARD RADEL 1944 - 2020 - Obituary

 Edward loved his family and loved watching his grandchildren grow.
 He is survived by the love of his life, his wife of 49 years, Kathleen (Matthews) Radel, Jr.; son, Edward L. (Emily) Radel, III; daughters: Lorene Radel, Katie (Adam) Davenport, and Christine (Keith) Caldwell; brother, Tom (Nanette) Radel; sister, Sandy (Jack) Young; grandchildren: Alex and Emma Radel, Landen and Ethan Davenport, and Cameron and Zaiden Caldwell; and many nieces and nephews.

 Memorial Mass will be held on Tuesday, August 4, 2020, at St. Joseph Catholic Church at 11 A.M. with Fr.
 Raymond Paul celebrant.
 Family and friends may call at the church prior to the Mass beginning at 9:30 A.M.
 MASKS ARE REQUIRED AND SOCIAL DISTANCING WILL BE OBSERVED.
-In lieu of flowers donations may be made to American Diabetes Association: https://interland3.donorperfect.net/weblink/
+In lieu of flowers donations may be made to Diabetes Research and Action Education Foundation: https://interland3.donorperfect.net/weblink/weblink.aspx?name=E342764&id=1

 Heitger Funeral Home and Crematory 330-833-3248